KamorionLabs/node-fit-controller/README.md

 ## Limitations

-- Requires Kubernetes 1.35+ for in-place resource updates
+- Requires Kubernetes 1.34+ for in-place resource updates (Beta in 1.34, GA in 1.35)
 - Only adjusts limits, not requests
 - CPU limits are only set if already present (best practice is to not set CPU limits)
 - Works only on running pods (not pending)